B4SEE/JavaGameEngine/README.md

 <details><summary>Click to expand</summary>

-- The game will be able to load a list of items from a file.
+- :construction: The game will be able to load a list of items from a file.
 These items will be given to the player at the beginning of the game.
-At the end of the game, the game will be able to save the list of items in the same format. :construction:
+At the end of the game, the game will be able to save the list of items in the same format.

-- Each level will be described in an external file in a suitable format - it is up to you what format you choose.
-For demonstration purposes, just create one or two levels of the game to demonstrate the functionality of all the elements, inventory, making an item from resources, and overcoming obstacles. :construction:
+- :construction: Each level will be described in an external file in a suitable format - it is up to you what format you choose.
+For demonstration purposes, just create one or two levels of the game to demonstrate the functionality of all the elements, inventory, making an item from resources, and overcoming obstacles.

-- If the level files are not "human-editable", an editor for these files must be created. :heavy_check_mark:
+- :heavy_check_mark: If the level files are not "human-editable", an editor for these files must be created.

-- A method of overcoming obstacles using hints and/or tools will be implemented within the game (the player will get the necessary information from npcs during dialogue, use water to put out a fire in a path, build a bridge of iron over a lava field, etc.). :construction:
+- :construction: A method of overcoming obstacles using hints and/or tools will be implemented within the game (the player will get the necessary information from NPCs during dialogue, use water to put out a fire in a path, build a bridge of iron over a lava field, etc.).

-- The hero will be able to interact with other objects using some of the items he has collected (open a door with a key, smash a chest with a stick, etc.). :construction:
+- :construction: The hero will be able to interact with other objects using some of the items he has collected (open a door with a key, smash a chest with a stick, etc.).

-- The hero will be able to use the collected materials to make a certain object (make a lamp out of a light bulb and a battery, make bread out of wheat, water and fire, etc.). :construction:
+- :construction: The hero will be able to use the collected materials to make a certain object (make a lamp out of a light bulb and a battery, make bread out of wheat, water and fire, etc.).

-- The game engine must be equipped with a GUI. :construction:
+- :construction: The game engine must be equipped with a GUI.
 </details>

 <a name="game-details"></a>